 “Nothing is as pure and simple“

 “This is the one and only early allergen product to use!
-It is simple (one packet, once a day), gradual (allergens introduced one at a time and increased slowly over time), safe (follows established NIH and American Association of Pediatrics guidelines), and affordable (about a dollar a day to protect your loved one).
+It is simple (one packet, once a day), gradual (allergens introduced one at a time and increased slowly over time), safe (follows established NIH and American Association of Pediatrics guidelines), and affordable.

 The problem with other products is that they introduce the allergens too late or they put it in another food - how many times has your infant finished an entire meal, which would leave some of the allergen dose behind - or they do not follow guidelines and/or incorporate sugars and other non-beneficial ingredients.

 Search no more.
 We loved our experience with Ready, Set, Food! and have turned many friends into happy customers too!”

 “Staff is very supportive“

 "I highly recommend using Ready, Set, Food for early food introduction.
 My 4 year old is severely allergic to peanuts and eggs (outgrew dairy) so this was the perfect product for us with our second child.
 We started using this at 4 months and he is now 9 months and doing great.
 Also the staff is very supportive and prompt at answering any questions.
 We will definitely use again should we have any more children in the future."

 “My baby's pediatrician said it was okay for her to start solids at 4 months, and I knew how important early allergy introduction was, but that baby was just not ready to eat!
 She's a late bloomer who is just now starting to accept solids at 7 months.
 I was so grateful to find a product that can be mixed with milk instead of having to wait until the baby could eat solid foods.